Naman009/Naman009/README.md

 ## 👋 **Hey there, I'm Naman Vipul Shah!**

-I'm a **Data Science** and **AI Enthusiast** with a knack for solving complex problems using data-driven insights.
+I'm a **Data** and **AI Enthusiast** with a knack for solving complex problems using data-driven insights.
 From analyzing financial markets to utlizing ML for complex problems, I thrive on blending creativity with analytical thinking to create impactful solutions.

 ---